emca-it/OP5-Documentation/howto/HOWTOs/How_to_monitor_a_XEN_installation.md

 ## Prerequisites

--   libvirt drivers need to be installed and running on both the op5 monitor server and on the target XEN host(s).
+-   libvirt drivers need to be installed and running on both the OP5 Monitor server and on the target XEN host(s).
 -   The plugin support several transport protocols but ssh is the preferred and will be used in this How-To.
-You need to setup a password-less communication for the user ‘monitor’ and the user that you will use for the communication between the op5 monitor server and the target XEN host(s).
+You need to setup a password-less communication for the user ‘monitor’ and the user that you will use for the communication between the OP5 Monitor server and the target XEN host(s).
--   Update op5 Monitor to get the latest plugin packet containing the check\_libvirt plugin.
+-   Update OP5 Monitor to get the latest plugin packet containing the check\_libvirt plugin.

 ## Check commands